British and Irish History

 The Modern Manuscript materials are stronger in American history but do include some sources related to British and Irish history, especially during the Revolutionary and Colonial period.
 To find modern manuscript materials and ephemera related to British history, you can search by personal name, keyword, or keyword phrase such as “British” or “British history,” much like a Google search.

-To browse the Modern Manuscript collections, go to the Modern Manuscripts and Ephemera search page and click on the links from the list on the left.
+To browse the Modern Manuscript collections, go to the Modern Manuscripts and Ephemera search page.

 One collection of note is listed below:

 Martin A. O’Brennan Papers, CA. 1843-1878: O’Brennan was an Irish nationalist activist, lawyer, newspaper editor, and amateur historian.
 The papers document O’Brennan’s Irish activities and his life in Chicago.